memaxo/SummarizeEmail/README.md

 cp .env.example .env
 ```

-Now, open the `.env` file and fill in the values you gathered in Step 1, along with your OpenAI API key if you're using it.
+Now, open the `.env` file and fill in the values you gathered in Step 1, along with your OpenAI API key and database settings.

 ```ini
 # .env